atlan-antillia/TensorflowUNet/README.md

 >python TensorflowUNetNucleiInfer.py
 </pre>
-This inference process will create the grayscale image files with white predicted nuclei regions, and those images will have the same size of the input images respectively.
-Therefore,you can easily compare the input images and the infered images.<br><br>
+This inference process will create the grayscale image files with white predicted nuclei regions, and those images will have the same size of the original input images respectively.
+Therefore, you can easily compare the input images and the infered output images.<br><br>

 <b>Input images (mini_test) </b><br>
 <img src="./asset/mini_test.png" width="1024" height="auto"><br>